 Mycotoxins are poisonous chemical compounds produced by certain fungi that can contaminate cattle feed.

-Mycotoxins are often hidden hazards – a group of harmful toxins produced by certain types of fungi including mould.
-They can create a variety of problems for beef cattle including reduced health and productivity.
+Often a hidden hazard in beef cattle diets, mycotoxins are a group of harmful toxins produced by certain types of fungi including mould.
+They can create a variety of problems for beef cattle including impaired health and reduced productivity.

-It’s important for beef producers to understand the threat represented by mycotoxins and to adopt appropriate prevention measures.
-By minimizing risk producers can safeguard the health of their animals and ensure productivity is not derailed.
-Everyone doing their part can reduce the risk for Canada’s beef industry as a whole, helping to uphold high standards of quality, safety, animal care and animal health.
+It is important for beef producers to understand the threat represented by mycotoxins and to adopt appropriate prevention measures.
+By working to minimize risk producers can safeguard the health of their animals and ensure productivity is not derailed.
+Everyone doing their part can reduce the risk for Canada’s beef industry, helping to uphold high standards of quality, safety, animal care and animal health.

 This page provides an overview of what mycotoxins are, the threat they represent for Canadian beef production and how to implement best practices to protect beef cattle.